Avg. Class Size: 18

 Character Education for K-5 students is embedded throughout the course of the year based upon the identified Husky Pride character traits of respect, responsibility, honesty, caring, and citizenship.
 Teachers and support staff work to develop an appropriate social skills curriculum that is offered via a series of lessons throughout the year.
 Additional character ed instruction is provided by staff to address presenting social, emotional, and behavioral issues within small groups, or as a whole-class or full grade level.

 Have you filled a bucket today?
 Classrooms use the bucket filling philosophy to promote respect and empathy towards others, as well as positive self-esteem.
-As students move through different grade levels, activities may include: read alouds, role playing, filling a classroom bucket, certificates, and creating classroom rules.
+As students move through different grade levels, activities may include: read aloud, role playing, filling a classroom bucket, certificates, and creating classroom rules.

 The Code of Conduct hangs proudly throughout our school.
 As it is introduced to students, teachers discuss what each expectation of conduct looks like throughout different aspects of the school day.